status-im/specs/docs/stable/2-account.md

 ### De/Compression Process Flow

-The node MUST be passed a `multicodec` identified public key, of the above supported types, encoded with a valid `multibase` identifier.
+When implementing the pk de/compression functionality, the node MUST be passed a `multicodec` identified public key, of the above supported types, encoded with a valid `multibase` identifier.

 This specification RECOMMENDs that the node also accept an encoding type parameter to encode the output data.
 This provides for the case where the user requires the de/compressed key to be in a different encoding to the encoding of the given key.